jmigpin/editor/README.md

 ![screenshot](./screenshot3.png)

+## About

 - This is a know-what-you're-doing source code editor
 - As the editor is being developed, the rules of how the UI interacts will become more well defined.
+- Primarily developed and tested in Linux.
+Works in MacOS through XQuartz.
+Should work in Windows using something equivalent to Xming (needs a workaround for the mit-shm extension).

 ## Features